Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I followed style guidelines (in [`Styling.md`](../STYLING.md)) for all style edits I made
     - [ ] I followed the JSDocs style guidelines (in [`STYLE.md`](https://github.com/Expensify/App/blob/main/STYLE.md#jsdocs))
 - [ ] I followed the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/PR_REVIEW_GUIDELINES.md)
-- [ ] I tested other components that can be impacted by my changes (i.e. if the PR modified a shared library or component like `Avatar`, I verify the components using `Avatar` are working as expected)
+- [ ] I tested other components that can be impacted by my changes (i.e. if the PR modifies a shared library or component like `Avatar`, I verified the components using `Avatar` are working as expected)
 - [ ] I corroborated the UI performance was not affected (the performance is the same than `main` branch)
-- [ ] If I created a new component I verified a similar component doesn't exist in the codebase.
+- [ ] If I created a new component I verified that a similar component doesn't exist in the codebase

 #### PR Reviewer Checklist
 - [ ] I verified the Author pulled `main` before submitting the PR